 Much of the disk space used by the staging area and the archive is on LDEV 1.
 When the system is booting from the Base files, the archive area is empty.
 When the system is booting from the staging area files, the staging area is empty.
 The amount of disk space used depends on the set of patched files.
-Refer to Figure G-1. for more information.
+Refer to Figur eG-1 for more information.

-Figure G-1.
-Creating and Activating a Staging Area
+Figure G-1 Creating and Activating a Staging Area

-Phase I 1

-Create Staging patches stage_1

-OS in Base Introduce patches Create staging area.

-Contains copies of changed OS files

-Phase II

-Activate Staging archive stage_1

-Move staging area files to Base location.
-Reboot starts system with stage_1 changes.
-Copy Base files that are replaced with changed files to the Staging area empty.
+Phase I Create Staging OS in Base patchesstage_1Introduce patchesCreate staging area.
+Contains copies changed OS files of Phase II Activate Staging Move staging area files to Base location.
+Reboot starts system with stage_1 changes. archivestage_1Copy Base files that are replaced with changed files to theStaging area